-The Knoxville Hospital & Clinics (KHC) is dedicated providing an exceptional healthcare experience.
+The Knoxville Hospital & Clinics (KHC) is dedicated to providing an exceptional health care experience.
 Putting their patients first means delivering safe, high-quality care, in an environment of trust and satisfaction.

-KHC’s commitment to better serving their patients began in the fall of 2014 with a $15 million investment to upgrade their Knoxville facility.
+KHC's commitment to better serving patients began in fall 2014 with a $15 million investment to upgrade the Knoxville facility.
 As part of that initiative, the inpatient hospital rooms and Surgery and Emergency departments were enlarged and modernized.
-A new primary care clinic and physical therapy gym and treatment rooms were also constructed.
+We also constructed a new primary care clinic, physical therapy gym and new treatment rooms.

-Renovating the Knoxville healthcare complex was only the first step; there is so much more that can be done to enhance services and the patient experience.
+Renovating the Knoxville health care complex was only the first step; there is so much more that we can do to enhance services and the patient experience.

-The Knoxville Hospital & Clinics Foundation is raising funds to support three major initiatives.
+The Knoxville Hospital & Clinics Foundation is raising funds to support these major initiatives.

 Operating Room Expansion